 Working with Harvey

-Harvey calls to confirm that Charlie is his client and says not to finalise the transaction without consulting him.
+Then Harvey calls to confirm that Charlie is his client so do not finalise the transaction without consulting him.
 With gritted teeth you say you will write this down in your diary.

 Your first sting

-It turns out that the debt secured by the mortgage was a personal debt, so the payment of the net sale proceeds to the mortgagee was effectively a payment to Charlie and therefore a dividend under section 44 of the Income Tax Assessment Act 1936.
+It turns out that the debt secured by the mortgage was a personal debt of Charlie so that the payment of $750,000 to the mortgagee was effectively a payment to Charlie and therefore a dividend under section 44 ITAA 1936.

 Your second sting

-You also find out that Charlie qualified for the 15-year small business CGT relief under Division 152 of the Income Tax Assessment Act 1997 and that the capital gain – $500,000 – could have been paid first to Charlie tax-free and secondly into his super fund, which could then pay him a taxfree pension from tax-free investments.
+You also find out that Charlie qualified for the 15 year small business CGT relief under Division 152 ITAA and that the capital gain – $500,000 – could have been paid first to Charlie tax free and secondly into his super fund which could then pay him a tax free pension from tax free investments.

 It’s Harvey’s turn to be stung

-Although Charlie won’t talk to you any more, Chloe is sympathetic and keeps in touch enough to tell you that Harvey arranged for Charlie to transfer his shares in the same company to Chloe – and how clever he is because there’s no stamp duty.
+Although Charlie won’t talk to you any more Chloe is a bit sympathetic and keeps in touch enough to tell you that Harvey arranged for Charlie to transfer his shares in the same company to Chloe and how clever he is because no stamp duty!

-For a bit, Chloe is unsure what you mean, but when she absorbs it she storms off in a fury to make the obvious call.
+For a bit Chloe is unsure what you mean but when she absorbs it her colour changes and she storms off in a fury – to make the obvious call.

-When Harvey calls, it is obvious he has no idea about landholder duty.
-When he calms down you explain that under chapter 4 of the Duties Act 1997, the transfer of a majority shareholding in a private company owning land valued in excess of $2 million is subject to duty at normal property transfer rates – so the transfer of all the shares from Charlie to Chloe will attract landholder duty of $235,500.
+When Harvey calls it is obvious he has no idea about landholder duty.
+When he calms down a bit you explain that under Chapter 4 of the Duties Act, the transfer of a majority shareholding in a private company owning land valued in excess of $2 million is subject to duty at normal property transfer rates – so that the transfer of all the shares from Charlie to Chloe will attract landholder duty of $235,500!

-3 Landholder duty remains an issue under the Duties Act 1997 (NSW).
+- Landholder duty remains an issue under the Duties Act.